Watch 6 Rocking Super Bowl Halftime Shows

-Tom Petty & the Heartbreakers were enlisted for the 2008 Super Bowl at University of Phoenix Stadium in Glendale, Arizona and Bruce Springsteen & The E Street Band rocked Tampa’s Raymond James Stadium in 2009.
-The streak of rock-centric halftime shows also featured The Who’s appearance at Hard Rock Stadium in 2010.
+Tom Petty and The Heartbreakers were enlisted for Super Bowl XLII in 2008 at University of Phoenix Stadium in Glendale, Arizona.
+Bruce Springsteen & The E Street Band rocked Tampa’s Raymond James Stadium while providing entertainment in the middle of Super Bowl XLIII in 2009.
+The streak of rock-centric Super Bowl Halftime Shows also included The Who’s appearance for Super Bowl XLIV at Hard Rock Stadium in 2010.

 Video highlights of each of the six halftime shows between 2005 and 2010 can be viewed below: